code-shaper/movie-magic/README.md

-This repository contains the completed code for the [Code Shaper tutorial](https://code-shaper.dev/docs/getting-started/core-concepts), which demonstrates how code generation can help your team build robust applications faster while maintaining consistent code quality.
+This repository contains the completed code for the [Code Shaper tutorial](https://code-shaper.dev/docs/getting-started/core-concepts), which demonstrates how code generation can help you build robust applications faster while maintaining code consistency and quality.

 The tutorial begins by generating a basic web application using your preferred tech stack.
-From there, we extend it to display a list of the top 10 movies, as shown in the screenshot below:
+From there, we extend it to display a list of the top 10 movies of all time.
+See the screenshot below:

 ![Movie Magic Tutorial](assets/movie-magic-tutorial.png)